BIO

-At DAIN Studios, Ulla has developed and executed Data and AI strategies for many different companies and industries.
-Her passion is to take companies to the next level using Data and AI.
+At DAIN Studios, Ulla has developed and executed data and AI strategies for many different companies and industries.
+Her passion is to take companies to the next level using data and AI.

 Before Sanoma, Ulla led Nokia’s global Consumer Analytics Department with 30 data scientists, providing support in sales and marketing, supply chain, and product analytics to Nokia’s 70+ operating countries.